Mets slammed by Marlins, fall 5G back of Brewers with 6 left

 TRAINER’S ROOM

-Marlins: 1B/OF Garrett Cooper (left knee contusion) won’t play again this season, partly because manager Don Mattingly has seen enough from the 28-year-old to ensure he fits into Miami’s 2020 plans. … OF Magneuris Sierra is done for the year with a hamstring strain, but Mattingly is hopeful he’ll play winter ball.
+Marlins: 1B/OF Garrett Cooper (left knee contusion) won’t play again this season, partly because Mattingly has seen enough from the 28-year-old to ensure he fits into Miami’s 2020 plans. … OF Magneuris Sierra is done for the year with a hamstring strain, but Mattingly is hopeful he’ll play winter ball.
 The speedy 23-year-old batted .350 in 15 games.

-Mets: 2B Robinson Canó was not in the lineup a day after taking a pitch off his left big toe, but manager Mickey Callaway said it was a planned day off with Miami pitching a lefty and he expects Canó to be fine.
+Mets: 2B Robinson Canó was not in the lineup a day after taking a pitch off his left big toe, but Callaway said it was a planned day off and he expects Canó to be fine.

 UP NEXT

-Mets RHP Noah Syndergaard (10-8, 4.22) is scheduled for his penultimate start of the season — and possibly with the franchise, given his uneven relationship with the front office.
-It will also be the second-to-last start for Miami RHP Sandy Alcantara (5-14, 4.00) in an encouraging rookie season.
+Mets right-hander Noah Syndergaard (10-8, 4.22 ERA) is scheduled for his penultimate start of the season — and possibly with the franchise, given his uneven relationship with the front office.
+It also will be the second-to-last start for Miami right-hander Sandy Alcantara (5-14, 4.00 ERA) in an encouraging rookie season.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner